Qasr al-Qatraneh: History

-The fort/castle is a three-story structure of basalt and limestone, notably with a large water reservoir (70m by 70m) that collects water thanks to proximity to nearby wadi (valleys).
-There are three phases at the site, including restoration work done by the Jordanian Department of Antiquities in the 1970s, the addition of machicolations boxes (projecting windows) in the 18th century, and the original building, including the first row of the arrowslits and crenellations.
-A photograph from the 19th century indicates that at least one of the second-story roofs may have been a hemispherical dome, suggesting possible use of the structure as a mosque.
+Pre-Ottoman (?)

-The building is typically credited to the reign of Sultan Sulayman I in the year 1531.
-The Sultan provided funds to clean the pool.
-However, the testimony of medieval historical sources indicates previous existence, followed by re-building under the Ottomans; the earliest reference is from Ibn Habib Al-Halabi in the 14th century.
+In spite of Qatraneh being attributed to the Ottoman period, the testimony of medieval historical sources indicates previous existence, followed by re-building under the Ottomans; the earliest reference is from Ibn Habib al-Halabi (1310-1377).
 As noted by archaeologist Reem Samed Al Shqour, ancient khans and their courtyard fortifications were obvious models upon which later peoples could build (literally and metaphorically).
 Shqour writes: "The basic layout known as the courtyard fortification pattern can be traced back as early as the Late Bronze and Iron Age structures in Jordan...Undoubtedly, the durability and survivability of these structures meant that succeeding polities were well aware of the existence and advantages...if not in possessing, rebuilding, and utilizing the older, original structures, then in using them as models for new building designed along the same of similar plan."

+Ottoman period

+Historical texts confirm that it was a hostel in AH 926/1520 CE, when a Shami caravan returned from the Hajj, and pilgrims stayed in the al-Hasa region.

+The building is typically credited to the reign of Sultan Sulayman I in the year 1531.
+The sultan provided funds to clean the pool.

+There are two phases at the site (followed by restoration work done by the Jordanian Department of Antiquities in the 1970s): the original building, including the first row of arrowslits and crenellations, followed in the 18th century by the addition of box machicolations.
+A photograph from the 19th century indicates that at least one of the second-story roofs may have been a hemispherical dome, suggesting possible use of the structure as a mosque.

+Purpose

-One of the primary functions of the fort would have been as defense, and this would have been the function of similar, more ancient structures.
-However, Shqour notes that Islamic presence in the region left a "unique Islamic stamp on the form of the qusur [castles]" and there are records of multiple functions for Castle Qatrana and its like—they served as dwelling places, trade centers, storehouses for pilgrims, and, perhaps uniquely in the case of Qatrana, as a rudimentary postal office in the 19th century.
+One of the primary functions of the fort would have been for defense, as it would have been for similar, more ancient structures.
+However, Shqour notes that Islamic presence in the region left a "unique Islamic stamp on the form of the qusur" (pl. of qasr; castles, forts) and there are records of multiple functions for Castle Qatrana.
+It seems that such forts served as dwelling places, trade centers, storehouses for pilgrims, and, perhaps uniquely in the case of Qatrana, as a rudimentary postal office in the 19th century.

-Differing dates of construction

-The largest group of historians believe that the castle dates back to the Ottoman Era.
-The Jordanian Department of Antiquities followed suit, cooperating with the Turkish government to do the necessary restoration.
-The former maintains that the building is from the Mamluk era, and referred to as Khan Qatraneh.
-Historical texts confirm that it was a hostel in 926 AH / 1520 BCE, when a Shami caravan returned from the Hajj, and pilgrims stayed in the al-Hasa region.